Professor of Music, Piano

 In 2010 Michael Rickman was honored by being placed on the international roster of Steinway Artists.

-- B.M. and Performer's Certificate Mars Hill College
+- B.M. and Performer's Certificate, Mars Hill College (now Mars Hill University)

 - Twentieth century Dutch composers